raipc/atsd-api-python/offline_installation.md

 python -m site --user-site | xargs mkdir -p
 ```

-Copy the `modules` directory from the connected server to the target machine.

 Copy the `atsd-api-python` directory from the connected server to the target machine.

 Install `atsd_client`